cvidhyac/learn-python/README.md

 * What are the membership check operators in python?
 * What are the common operators in python?
 * What is the difference between `\\` and `\` division operator in python?
 (Hint: Integer division vs floating point)
+* What are the membership operators in python?
+* What are the identity operators in python?
+* Explain Operator Precedence

 Skipping practice for number basics -